 Each tutorial contains one or more projects; each project is referenced in the text for that tutorial.

-directory contains the source for the text
+The Documents directory contains the source for the text

 documentation explaining how these tutorials work.
 This source is in xml files using the